SriramB-98/blindspots-geometry/README.md

 # Code organization

 The main entry point is level_set_traversal.py .
 There are two compulsory args: model and dataset.
-It can be run in two models '--examples' or '--full_eval'.
+It can be run in two modes '--examples' or '--full_eval'.

 1. '--examples':
     This picks one image from each class in target_classes, and tries to find paths from each image to every other image using the LST algorithm